Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability has been patched in OpenBao version 2.4.2.
-For users who cannot immediately update, a workaround exists: if the ACME functionality of PKI or OIDC issuer functionality is not in use, systems are not impacted by this vulnerability (GitHub Advisory).
+For users who cannot immediately update, a workaround exists: if the ACME functionality of PKI or the OIDC issuer functionality of the identity subsystem is not in use, the system is not impacted by this vulnerability (GitHub Advisory).

 Source: This report was generated using AI